 However, researchers have now found that this holds true only for dogs with a long snout.
 Breeds with short snouts (brachycephalic), such as the pug, has a more round visual streak.
 Similar to the ganglion formation found in the human eye.

 This means that brachycephalic dogs has a detail resolution on the same level as humans.
-They are able to see details further away than breeds with long snouts (read more here about what breeding brachycephalic breeds has done to their physiology).
+They are able to see details further away than breeds with long snouts (read more here about how the domestication of dogs has affected their physiology).

 But the rods in the ganglion cells are not only used for visual detail resolution.
 They are also used for night vision.

 Here, the myth seems to fail, as dogs excel humans when it comes to night vision.
 This is due to the little thing called tapetum lucidum (the thing that makes your dog’s eyes glow when you take a picture of them in the dark).

 Tapetum lucidum is a small tissue layer found right behind the retina.
 The tapetum lucidum reflects visible light back through the retina.
 This makes the eye more light-sensitive, as it increases the light received by the photo receptors.
 Although the image received might be slightly blurred, dogs will still see better in the dark then any human.